 FL: Don’t we all!
 I would say study groups are “continuing education” for professors, and well worth the effort.

-What study group ideas would you like to offer to the community?
+What working group ideas would you like to offer to the community?

 FL: How about a study group that encompasses all progressive intellectual tendencies—a “popular front” of sorts?
 An aim could be to think together about how various liberal to left orientations do and do not fit together (human rights, intersectionality, critical theory, post-colonial, and so forth).